Rascal Flatts

-Rascal Flatts was an American country music band founded in 1999.
-The band consisted of Gary LeVox (lead vocals), Jay DeMarcus (bass guitar, background vocals), and Joe Don Rooney (lead guitar, background vocals).
-DeMarcus is LeVox's second cousin, a brother-in-law of country music singer James Otto, and a former member of the contemporary Christian music duo East to West.
+Rascal Flatts is an American country music band formed in 1999 in Nashville, Tennessee.
+The band consists of Gary LeVox (lead vocals), Jay DeMarcus (bass guitar, background vocals), and Joe Don Rooney (lead guitar, background vocals).

-From 2000 to 2010, they recorded for Disney Music Group's former Lyric Street Records division.
-While on that label, they released six studio albums, all of which have been certified platinum or higher by the Recording Industry Association of America (RIAA).
-In order of release, they are Rascal Flatts (2000), Melt (2002), Feels Like Today (2004), Me and My Gang (2006), Still Feels Good (2007), and Unstoppable (2009).
-After Lyric Street closed in 2010, they moved to Big Machine Records for five more studio albums: Nothing Like This (2010), Changed (2012), Rewind (2014), The Greatest Gift of All (2016), and their final studio album, Back to Us (2017).
+From 2000 to 2009, the band recorded six studio albums, all of which were certified platinum or higher.
+Their self-titled debut Rascal Flatts was released in 2000.
+This was followed by Melt (2002), which garnered their first number-one single, "These Days".
+Feels Like Today (2004), Me and My Gang (2006), Still Feels Good (2007), and Unstoppable (2009) all topped the US Billboard 200 upon release.
+In their second decade, they recorded five more studio albums: Nothing Like This (2010), Changed (2012), Rewind (2014), a Christmas album entitled The Greatest Gift of All (2016), and Back to Us (2017).
+In 2020, the trio announced that they would be disbanding after twenty years together.
+A planned farewell tour was canceled due to the COVID-19 pandemic and the group officially disbanded in 2021.
+They announced a reunion in 2024 and, following a tour commemorating their twenty-fifth anniversary, they released their eleventh studio album, a collaborative project entitled Life Is a Highway: Refueled Duets, in June 2025.